 Why we didn’t visit the Tarzarli platypus lakes

-Top tips on how to see platypus as Peterson Creek
+Top tips on how to see platypus in Queensland

 So these elusive creatures really are ‘easy’ to spot at Peterson Creek.
 It’s just a matter of patience and walking a little further than the main viewing platform but what should you be looking out for?
 Here are the top signs that helped us see Platypus at Peterson Creek;